 Pro Tip: You’ll need a white light for outside/daytime and a red light for night, but that doesn’t mean you have to purchase one of each.
 Lots of flashlights are combination style with both red and white light functions.
 We suggest getting two lights so you have a spare.

-Yes, you could piece together your training materials bit by bit, only to later realize that you’ve missed out on some important and helpful resources, or you could simply save time and money with a built-for-you package.
+Yes, you could piece together your training materials bit by bit, only to later realize that you’ve missed out on some important and helpful resources, or you could simply save time and money with a built-for-you pilot training kit that flight schools love.

 ASA, Jeppesen, and Gleim all make a variety of pilot kit packages for student pilots, private pilots, helicopter pilots, and instrument pilots.